 Welcome to the Morning Light Counseling Library!

+NEW!
 This library, created by Carrie.
 M. Wrigley, LCSW, is organized by topic, to help you easily find materials that can be useful to you.
 Browse the topical menus above; explore the home page for latest or feature articles, or use the search button on the top right to find something specific.
 Click the Resources tab for books, handouts, articles, and links to other helpful websites.
 Browse and enjoy!

 Christ-Centered Healing from Depression